eth-applied-research-group/blog/content/post/geth-block-access-list.md

 BALs are used to prefetch state in parallel by full nodes and validators when validating a block.

-The code below extends the already performant prefetcher which warms up the state caches jIt first checks for a BlockAccessList in the header - if present, it directly warms up those accounts and storages in parallel.
-Otherwise, it falls back to executing transactions to discover the state access patterns.
-All reads are performed in parallel to maximize throughput.
+This implementation extends Geth's existing prefetcher by checking for a BlockAccessList in the header.
+If present, it warms up accounts and storage slots in parallel.
+Otherwise, it falls back to the original transaction-based prefetching.
+All state reads are performed in parallel to maximize throughput.

 ```go
 // 📄 core/state_prefetcher.go